nadersakr27/Animal-Sounds/README.md

 6 - Learn many new and very important widgets

-    1 - Directionalty: Since I needed to change the direction of some widgets to add an aesthetic touch to the application, and there was       text,    I had to use this widget
+    1 - Directionalty: Since I needed to change the direction of some widgets to add an aesthetic touch to the application.

     2 - Transport : Since I needed to flip some animal pictures to fit the shape and direction